ruchanimbalkar/countries-app-fall-2025/version-4/README.md

     <img width="797" height="170" alt="Connection string as databaseUrl in the config.js file" src="https://github.com/user-attachments/assets/af6cf409-17ad-4b4e-a092-8fca0e7537ef" />

 ### Set up your server's boilerplate code
-1. In your `server-local`'s `index.js` file, set up your server using the same boilerplate code as the `06-recipe-API-server-SQL` project.
+1. In your server's `index.js` file, set up your server using the same boilerplate code as the `06-recipe-API-server-SQL` project.

 ### 🎯 Milestone: Build API Endpoints for Form data
 - `POST /add-one-user`: Save submitted form data
-- `GET /newest-user`: Return the form data if it exists
+- `GET /get-newest-user`: Return the form data if it exists
 - Test your API endpoints in Postman to make sure they're working
 - Test your API endpoints with your frontend